JakeDaSpud/JakeDaSpud/README.md

 ## 🟥(oﾟvﾟ)ノ Yo, I’m Jake O'Reilly 🥐
-I'm an Irish college student studying Game Development and improving my own programming skills too.
-I make websites, games, programs and try to keep them updated to my current level of skill.
+I'm an Irish college student studying Game Development.
+I make websites, games and programs.

 ## 🟧Interests 🗂
 I like to create content and consume it too!
-Reading, games, art, hell, even researching!
+Reading, games, art, researching!
 I also learn and speak multiple languages.
-I have an affinity towards researching how disabilities affect video game experiences.
+I like researching accessibility in video game and software experiences.

 ## 🟨Study 📚
 I’m currently learning a lot of things!
-I'm in a 4 year long Game Development course (BSc, NFQ 8), which goes over game theory, blender and animation, programming in Java, HTML/CSS/JS and C++, maths for programming, SQL for databases and workplace practices.
+I'm in a 4 year long Game Development course (BSc, NFQ 8), which goes over Game Theory, Blender/Animation, Maths/Games Physics and programming languages.

 ## 🟩Work 💾
-I am making a portfolio site for myself, as well as other websites such as sharing my game dev journey and a companion blog to my book channel!
+I am making a portfolio site for myself, as well as other websites such as sharing my game dev journey!
 ### Skills:
 | Languages | Apps |
 | --------- | --------- |